syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Overview.md

 # Axis in .NET MAUI Chart

-[ChartAxis]() is used to locate a data point inside the chart area.
-Charts typically have two axes that are used to measure and categorize data: a primary axis, and a secondary axis.
+The [ChartAxis]() is used to locate a data point within the chart area.
+Charts usually consist of two axes, which are used to measure and categorize data: a primary axis and a secondary axis.

 Polar chart supports the following types of chart axis.